FairSNA: Algorithmic Fairness in Social Network Analysis: FairSNA: Fairness Constraints, State-of-the-art, and Future Directions

 \item Equity \cite{farnad2020unifying}: The equity constraint suggests that the proposed method is fair in outreach if the expected number of influenced nodes for all communities are proportional to their size.

-where $I(S, G)$ is the set of influenced nodes in network $G$ from seed nodes $S$ once the influence propagation is completed.
-This type of fair methods ensure that the information or product awareness reaches the population in a calibrated manner, and each community has an equal fraction of aware people.
+where $I(S, C_i)$ is the influence outreach achieved by seed nodes $S$ in community $C_i$.
+This type of fair methods ensure that the information or product awareness reaches the population in a calibrated manner and each community has an equal fraction of aware people.
 This is important in the news or health-awareness spread, where unequal distribution can manipulate one type of population or can lead to amplifying the echo-chamber effect.
 This type of fairness is also referred to as ``fairness in outreach''.

 The following fairness measures aim to minimize the outreach gap between different groups with respect to their size.